November 7, 2024

 This is one of my favorite and often overlooked strategies for increasing engagement on your Instagram account.

 Instagram Story stickers are your secret engagement weapons.
-The quiz, question and poll sticker are all tools you can use to get your followers to interact with your brand and continue the conversation in the DMs.
+The link, quiz, question and poll sticker are all tools you can use to get your followers to interact with your brand and continue the conversation in the DMs.

 Let’s look at some examples of how to use these stickers to spark engagement.